alexliberzonlab/remote_internship_projects/README.md

 New idea: remote open science (no tuition, no payment) positions

 We are interested to start something new – in a view of the COVID-19 problem, many international and local candidates cannot participate in the experimental research, but would like to get the training and knowledge on the major parts of experimental fluid mechanics.
-We are offering new open science positions to the interested candidates:
+We are offering these remote open science positions to the interested candidates.

+## Conditions

 - *We provide* remote training on the experiment, tools and procedures using video conferencing, online lectures, reading assignments, programming exercises and remote participation
 - *We provide* the real data collected in one of the experiments